Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Related Work

 Formation control~\cite{sehn2024hard,kowdiki2019autonomous,garrido2013general,qian2016mpcautonomousvehicles,aljassani2023enhanced} is a straightforward method to address the \malcr{} problem if relaxing the formation requirement.
 In this approach, leader agents are planned first, followed by the paths for follower agents, which maintain predefined formations while following the leaders that ensure constant communication among the agents.
 However, this approach encounters challenges when the relative positions of the agents at start and goals are randomly arranged.

-Specific to the \gls{MAT3C} problem, \emph{platooning} has emerged as a state-of-the-art solution~\cite{shojaei2019tracking} in which the motion of a leader-agent is planned first and follower-agents planned one at a time in sequence to follow the agent that proceeded them, and so is designed to maintain communication constraints between pairs of agents.
+Specific to the \gls{MAT3C} problem, \emph{platooning} has emerged as a state-of-the-art solution~\cite{shojaei2019tracking} in which the motion of a leader-agent is planned first and follower-agents planned one at a time in sequence to follow the agent that preceded them, and so is designed to maintain communication constraints between pairs of agents.
 Most existing work in platooning performs full motion planning only for the leader and uses a low-level controller to regulate followers to maintain a distance from the preceding agents~\cite{shojaei2019tracking,huang2019platoon,agachi2024rrtlf}.
-Zhao et al.~\citeyear{zhao2017design}, and Gao et al.~\citeyear{gao2019multilane} introduced a model predictive controller that generates trajectories for a virtual center, which followers need to track.
-However, recent work in the space of \gls{CBS}~\cite{ma2019searching} has proven that planning with a fixed vehicle order in general, including platooning, is incomplete and frequently becomes stuck when the leader moves in a direction different to the follower's goals, as we show in Fig.~\ref{fig:Intro}a.
+Zhao et al.~(\citeyear{zhao2017design}), and Gao et al.~(\citeyear{gao2019multilane}) introduced a model predictive controller that generates trajectories for a virtual center, which followers need to track.
+However, recent work in the space of \gls{CBS}~\cite{ma2019searching} has proven that planning with a fixed vehicle order in general, including platooning, is incomplete and frequently becomes stuck when the leader moves in a direction different to the follower's goals, as we show in Figure~\ref{fig:Intro}a.

-To overcome the limitations of using a fixed leader in a planning iteration and handling neighbor changing as navigating from start and goal, a planner should integrate two key capabilities: \emph{dynamic leading}, in which the leader can be changed in a single-agent path expanding when the team fails to make progress towards the goals; and \emph{adaptive path expansion}, that allows an agent to resume its planning in next path expansions if it stalls in the current one.
+To overcome the limitations of using a fixed leader in a planning iteration and handling neighbor changing as navigating from start and goal, a planner should integrate two key capabilities: \emph{dynamic leading}, in which the leader can be changed in a single-agent path expanding when the team fails to make progress towards the goals; and \emph{adaptive path expansion}, that allows an agent to resume its planning in next path expansions if expansion stalls.